jenagansivakumar/movie-finder/README.md

 ## Overview

 This project offers practical experience in setting up a multi-component, containerised web application using a "Polyglot Stack" .
-The aim is to familiarise get familiased with multiple languages, frameworks, and runtime environments, including Node.js, Python, .NET, PostgreSQL, Redis, Docker, Terraform, and Ansible, all deployed on AWS.
+The aim is to get familiarised with multiple languages, frameworks, and runtime environments, including Node.js, Python, .NET, PostgreSQL, Redis, Docker, Terraform, and Ansible, all deployed on AWS.